 Journaling as the Tool to Self-Mastery

 We all have our reasons for writing — just as we do for anything in life.
-And in this process, everything amplifies.
-Our thoughts and emotions become clearer, and new reflections, insights, and perspectives emerge.
+But when we write for self-awareness — to get to know ourselves — everything amplifies.

 Some write to teach, others to learn.
 Some write to release pressure, while others seek clarity.
 When we write, we discover new aspects of ourselves, and an intimate encounter emerges between the writer and the one who reads.

-30 Days of Commitment — “I’ve had enough
+30 Days of Commitment

-I was fed up with reliving the same limiting patterns again and again.
-Even though I knew better on an intellectual level, I couldn’t see “what was at fault” and break the habits that were limiting me.
+Even though I knew better on an intellectual level, I couldn’t see “what was at fault” and get out of the habits that were limiting me.

 The day is September 20th, 2022, and I am beginning my 30-day journaling commitment with the decision to “enter into mastery”.

 Through journaling every day — no matter what — and especially when there is resistance, we are becoming more aware.
 This is not a possibility; it is a certainty.
+Shining light on the darkness allows us to see more of what is already there.

-We might not be aware of what we are becoming aware ofYet by placing our thoughts into the light — right in front of our eyes — the inner world is revealedAnd once it is seen, it cannot be unseen.
+We might not be aware of what we are becoming aware of.
+Yet by placing our thoughts into the light — directly in front of our eyes — the inner world is revealed.
+And once it is seen, it cannot be unseen.

-That first 30-day commitment was the beginning of a project.
+That 30-day commitment was the beginning of a project.
 A conscious decision to step out of limitation and into self-mastery.

 Evolving from a victim of circumstance to a conscious co-creator of our lives requires work, yet it begins with a simple decision rooted in intention.